minghchen/CARL_code/README.md

 We trim the raw video based on the event time-stamps in `finegym_annotation_info_v1.0.json`.
 Each event video is standardized to 640x360 resolution and 25 fps.
 We train the model on the event videos containing at least one sub-action.
 For further research, we also provide the event videos without sub-action labeled in `additional_processed_videos`.

+#### Download ResNet50 pretrained with BYOL

+Our ResNet50 beckbone is initialized with the weights trained by BYOL.

+Download the pretrained weight at [pretrained_models](https://drive.google.com/drive/folders/19gA1q52VVFhhVIOyg3KO76Z9alSWU8MD?usp=sharing), and place it at `/home/username/datasets/pretrained_models`.

 ## Training